grain-lang/grain/docs/contributor/data_representations.md

 ### Numbers

 The last bit of a value determines if that value is a number or something else.
-If it's 0, the value is a number.
-Conveniently, this means that every Grain number is stored as `n * 2`.
+If it's 0, the value is a "simple number" (defined to be a 31-bit integer).
+Conveniently, this means that every Grain simple number is stored as `n * 2`.
 This means that addition and subtraction don't require any additional instructions to compute, since `2a + 2b = 2(a + b)`.
 There are other tricks like this for the other operations that allow us to avoid unnecessary untagging.

 The downside of this tag for numbers is the loss of one bit of information.
-There are 2^31 possible values for signed numbers in Grain rather than 2^32.
+If larger numbers are needed, then users must use one of the other (heap-allocated) number types.

-To tag a number, we perform a shift left by 1.
-To untag a number, we perform an arithmetic (signed) shift right by 1.
+To tag a simple number, we perform a shift left by 1.
+To untag a simple number, we perform an arithmetic (signed) shift right by 1.

+In addition to simple numbers, Grain has alternative number values which are allocated on the heap (described in detail below).

 ### Other values